ArchitRastogi20/RAGEval/README.md

 4. 📊 **Novel Evaluation Metrics**: Introduces three new metrics - Completeness, Hallucination, and Irrelevance - for a more thorough assessment of RAG model responses.

-5. 🌐 **Multi-Domain Support**: Covers various domains including finance, legal, and medical sectors in both Chinese and English languages.
+5. 🌐 **Multi-Domain Support**: Covers various domains including finance, legal, and medical sectors in Chinese, English, and Italian languages.

 ## Components